Frequently Asked Questions

 In order to accommodate a variety of budgets, I offer a pay-what-you-can type of sliding scale.
 This allows me to customize my rate for those who need financial assistance, so therapy is available for everyone regardless of their financial situation.

-If this is not in your budget, then I will ask you how much you would be able to afford if we meet every week (or however often we’ve already determined).
+During our consultation we will discuss logistical concerns including determining the frequency of treatment and the standard cost per session, which is $180 for a 60-minute session.
+If this is not in your budget, then I will ask you to consider how much you would be able to afford per session if we meet at the frequency we’ve just discussed (weekly, every other week, etc.).

 How do I pay for therapy?

-If you are using a card, I will charge it immediately after our session, unless you ask me to wait.
+If you are using a card, I will charge the card you have on file immediately after our session, unless you ask me to wait.
 Otherwise, if you pay with cash or a check, it will need to be provided by the end of our session.
+I try to deposit any checks by the end of the week, unless you ask me to wait.

 Where is your office located?